theriftlab/immanuel-python/docs/3-examples.md

 transits = charts.Transits('32n43', '117w09')
 ```

 For the Transits chart, the time is always assumed to be the present.
-Coordinates are optional, and when omitted they will default to the location of the GMT prime meridian in Greenwich.
+Coordinates are optional, and when omitted they will default to the location of the GMT prime meridian in Greenwich, UK.
 Coordinates are only needed to calculate the houses and house-based chart objects (Part of Fortune, Vertex, etc.), so if you do not require these in your transits you can safely omit the coordinates and simply call `chart.Transits()`.

 Synastry charts are not explicitly available as a distinct class, but since a synastry chart is essentially two charts layered on top of each other with aspects between them, you can use the `aspects_to` parameter - available in each chart class - to create a synastry.
 This takes another chart class instance as an argument, and builds the aspects of the containing instance to point to the planets/objects in the passed instance.
 For example: